Complete Guide to Japanese Status of Residence Application Fees and Costs for New Applications, Renewals, and Changes

 1. Official Immigration Bureau Fees (Paid to the Government)

-These fees are paid directly to the Immigration Services Agency of Japan.
+These fees are paid directly to the Immigration Services Agency of Japan (出入国在留管理庁).
+After the permit is granted, you purchase revenue stamps (収入印紙) to pay the fee.

 | Procedure | Online | Counter (Offline) | Description |